Mahdiargp/Mahdiargp/README.md

-- 👋 Hi, I’m @Mahdiargp
+- 👋 Hi, I’m @Mahdiargp = mahdiar gilanpour
-- 👀 I’m interested in ...
+- 👀 I’m interested in blockchain world
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning solidity & trading
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on solidity developer
-- 📫 How to reach me ...
+- 📫 How to reach me = ig: mdgp___

 <!---
 Mahdiargp/Mahdiargp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.